HSBNE-Archive/Policy/Rules/Rules.md

     1. All new members must declare their intent to join to one or more of the management committee and then pay at least 1 months membership in advance and inform one or more of the management committee.
-    2. Upon confirmation of payment by the treasurer, a person is
+    2. Upon confirmation of payment by the treasurer, a person is considered a full member for the purposes of dues, but must complete other activities set by the executive, such as ( but not limited to ) induction, before their admission process is completed.
-    3. Upon Admission as a member, the new member will be issued with an RFID entry card at the earliest possible convenience.
+    3. Upon completed admission as a member, the new member will be issued with an RFID entry card at the earliest possible convenience.
+    4. Users who do not complete their membership admission process within 30 days, have no membership rights, and all prior payments are forfeit.

 8.  #### Membership fees